-From breeding practices to behavior and enrichment programs, the Charles River Guidebook Series gives laboratory animal professionals an A-to-Z look at running an effective and humane vivarium.
-We currently offer the following titles free of charge to interested professionals and institutions.
-Please fill out the form to request.*
+From breeding practices to behavior and enrichment programs, the Charles River Guidebook Series gives laboratory animal professionals insight into running an effective and humane vivarium.

 A Guide to Modern Strategies for Infection Surveillance of Rodent Populations: Beyond Sentinels

 The health of laboratory animals is vital to their suitability for research; therefore, an animal health quality control program is important to any research facility.
 This book highlights infection surveillance for rodent populations, provides a brief overview of agents to consider as part of a program, and offers recommendations for the selection of assays.